-On the 17th August Dom, Graham and James embarked on a unique challenge to cycle all of Simon Warrenʼs legendary 100 Greatest Cycling Climbs, in a single ride.
+On the 17th August 2018 Dom Millar, Graham Salisbury and James Findlater embarked on a unique challenge to cycle all of Simon Warrenʼs legendary 100 Greatest Cycling Climbs, in a single ride.

-Starting from Guildford the journey will take us along 5300km over 29 days around England, Wales and Scotland, ending in Central London and back in Guildford on Tuesday 18th September.
+Starting from Guildford the journey took us along almost 5300km over 29 days around England, Wales and Scotland, ending in Central London and back in Guildford on Tuesday 18th September.

-Averaging over 110 miles and almost 2,800m, (1.75 miles) of vertical climb every day, the challenge includes everything from Leith and Box Hills in Surrey, to the Honister and Hardknott Passes in the Lakes, and the infamous Bealach-na-Ba in Scotland.
-The total vertical climb over the whole ride is over 81,000m (50 miles!).
+Averaging over 110 miles and almost 2,800m, (1.75 miles) of vertical climb every day, the challenge included everything from Leith and Box Hills in Surrey, to Wrynose, Honister and Hardknott Passes in the Lakes, and the infamous Bealach-na-Ba in Scotland.
+The total vertical climb over the whole ride was 80,000m (around 50 miles!).

 Thatʼs 9x Everest, 260x The Shard, and the distance to the edge of the thermosphere from The Earth.
 (Thatʼs two layers above the stratosphere, where the International Space Station lives).

-We are inviting cyclists from all over the UK to join us for a day or two and help raise funds for the amazing charities weʼre supporting.
+Over 100 cyclists from all over the UK to joined us to help raise funds for the four amazing charities weʼre supporting.